PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

     https://<EXTERNAL_IP>
     ```

-7. Repeat the process for `us-west1-vmseries` by using the `SSH_VMSERIES_REGION2` output value.
+7. Repeat the process for `us-west1-vmseries` by using the `SSH_VMSERIES_REGION2` output.

 ## Review Configuration

-Confirm the VM-Series and Cloud Routers are connected BGP peers.
-Then, verify routes exchanged between the peers.
+Confirm BGP has been established between the VM-Series & Cloud Routers in each region.
+Then, verify which routes are being exchanged between the peers.

 >[!NOTE]
 > The Terraform plan creates the Cloud Routers for each region within `vpc1`.
 It also bootstraps the VM-Series with a configuration to automatically establish BGP with the cloud routers.

 ### VM-Series BGP Configuration
-Review the VM-Series BGP configuration including the route exchange with the Cloud Routers.

 1. On each VM-Series, go to **Network → Virtual Routers**.